xap/xap/xap-examples/hello-world/README.md

 This example is a standard maven project - Use maven to execute the main class:

-`mvn exec:java -Dexec.mainClass=HelloWorld -Dexec.args="-name myDataGrid -mode embedded"`
+`mvn compile && mvn exec:java -Dexec.mainClass=HelloWorld -Dexec.args="-name myDataGrid -mode embedded"`

 Alternatively, if you have an IDE available, import the sources as a maven project using the POM: